-The writer would pay tribute to the many men and women in Mexico who supplied him at much risk with ample inaterials, were not their raming the equivalent of sentences to jail or to death.
-He would also record his lasting indebted ness for the thrill of inspiration furnished him by the examples of heroic sacrifice and religious loyalty it was his privelege to witness in men and women and children of all classes.
+The writer would pay tribute to the many men and women in Mexico who supplied him at much risk with ample materials, were not their taming the equivalent of sentences to jail or to death.
+He would also record his lasting indebtedness for the thrill of inspiration furnished him by the examples of heroic sacrifice and religious loyalty it was his privilege to witness in men and women and children of all classes.

 The Jesuits in Mexico